kksgandhi/personal_site/coherentism todo.md

 Projection + Disliking what we see in ourselves

-Mistakes are a two way street, e.g. doctors and popup fatigue growth mindset and always thinking you could be wrong

 A lot of academic work is bullshit, but cherry picks what participants say in order to have the necessary trappings of an academic venture.

 Abstract morality still appeals to common sense morality through analogy, e.g. the violinist example works because it's not socially acceptable to chain someone up